robinsloan/perfect-edition/README.md

 The `serve.rb` script watches the entire `source` directory and, whenever you make a change, regenerates the e-book.

+If you'd like to generate the e-book without starting a web server, you can just run `ruby generate.rb`.

 **I think it's important to say:** It is my expectation that this template will be most useful to others not as-is, but instead as a starting point for specific, bespoke designs.
 Print books look different; that's what makes them great.
 I think web e-books should look different, too.
 So, even though I've been calling this a template, I hope it works more as a springboard, or even just a source of code snippets.

 ## Work to be done